 - 1. To provide a strategic lead and direction for Foundation Stage in the school; - 2.
 To take the lead in policy development and the production, review and revision of schemes of work to ensure progression and continuity; - 3.
 To keep up to date with developments in the Early Years curriculum and disseminate information to colleagues as appropriate; - 4.
 To support colleagues, answering queries, giving assistance with any additional planning as required; - 5.
 To take responsibility for the purchase and organisation of central resources; - 6.
 To monitor progress across the foundation stage in all areas of learning and advise the Head teacher on action needed; - 7.
-To monitor and evaluate the standards of children's learning and the quality of teaching and adult interactions with children in the Foundation Stage. - 8.
-To report to the Governing body on the progress and achievement in the Foundation Stage. - 9.
-Organise opportunities education for experiences, including visits into school from professionals and external visits.
+To monitor and evaluate the standards of children's work and the quality of teaching and adult interactions with children in the foundation stage. - 8.
+To report to the Governing body on the progress and achievement in the foundation stage. - 9.
+Organise opportunities education experiences, including visits into school from professionals and external visits. - 10.
+To identify, with support of staff, children who are gifted and talented in all area of learning and provide opportunities for their development.